 Primary key with duplicate values

-Primary key column does not allow duplicate values, that means you can insert duplicate vlaues for primary key column.
+Primary key column does not allow duplicate values, that means you can insert duplicate values for primary key column.

 To demonistrate this, Lets insert one record into table Orders.